PapenfussLab/gridss/Readme.md

 You are attempting to run GRIDSS with an old Java version.
 GRIDSS requires Java 8 or later.

+### Reference genome used by _input.bam_ does not match reference genome _reference.fa_.
+The reference supplied must match the reference used for every input.

+The reference genome used to align input.bam does not match the reference genome supplied to GRIDSS.
+If the differences are purely based on chromosome name and ordering, the Picard tools utility ReorderBam can be used to fix chromosome orderings.

 # Visualisation of results

 ## VcfBreakendToReadPair